Mailtrain-org/mailtrain/README.md

 * Navigate to [http://localhost:3000/users/account](http://localhost:3000/users/account) and update user information and password.

 ## Quick Start - Manual Install (any OS that supports Node.js)

+### Requirements:
+ * Mailtrain requires at least **Node.js v7**.
+If you want to use an older version of Node.js then you should use version v1.24 of Mailtrain.
+You can either download it [here](https://github.com/Mailtrain-org/mailtrain/archive/v1.24.0.zip) or if using git then run `git checkout v1.24.0` before starting it

   1. Download Mailtrain files using git: `git clone git://github.com/Mailtrain-org/mailtrain.git` (or download [zipped repo](https://github.com/Mailtrain-org/mailtrain/archive/master.zip)) and open Mailtrain folder `cd mailtrain`
   2. Run `npm install --production` in the Mailtrain folder to install required dependencies